ctrl-raj/Contackbook-GUI/README.md

     “Code is poetry that runs.”

-## ⚠️Note: The project is in progress and currently, it only holds basic functions only..
+## ⚠️Note: The project is in progress and currently it holds basic functions only..